 How to buy the best TV

-How to buy the best TV in 2018
+How to buy the best TV in 2019

 By Martin Pratt

-Article 1 of 5
+Article 1 of 7

-But huge differences in size, picture resolution, different remotes and smart TV platforms mean these are vastly different machines.
-There can be significant differences even within the same brand, with TVs from more premium ranges coming with unique features – and some are certainly better than others.
+But huge differences in size, picture resolution, smart TV platforms – and more – mean these are vastly different machines.
+There can be significant differences even within the same brand, with TVs from more premium ranges coming with unique features, and some are certainly better than others.

 Here, we take a closer look at the key things you should think about before you buy.
 From big decisions such as which screen size is best for you, to specific features to look out for, our expert advice will help you find your perfect TV.

 Just want to find out which are the best TVs?
 Jump straight to our expert TV reviews based on tough indpendent lab tests.